Get over 50% off our best selling courses with code THANKFUL24!

 Furthermore, here’s the kicker: I can’t just serve them what I “know” they will eat because I can’t guarantee they “will” eat anything anyway!
 My kids will pass on their favorite foods on any given day, probably based on one or two of the factors listed above.
 The only thing I can almost guarantee they will eat is chocolate chips, but there have been times when those come home untouched too.

-Can’t I just make him eat his lunch as a snack?
+Can’t I just make them eat their lunch as a snack after school?

 Of course, use your judgement – many times I won’t have a snack handy but my daughter is famished and all we have available to eat is her unfinished lunch.
 I’ll ask her if she wants to open it up and eat what’s leftover as a snack, and oftentimes she will say yes.
 It’s not done as a consequence of her not eating – it’s simply because she wasn’t hungry or was too distracted but wants to try again.